Alonso-del-Arte/chess/doc/Terminology.md

 ## A

+* **Absolute pin** &mdash; A pin in which a piece protects the king.
+The pinned piece can't be moved until either the king moves or the threatening piece moves or is captured.
+An absolute pin can't be ignored, since the rules of the game forbid moves that expose a player's own king to the opponent's attack.
 * **Accuracy** &mdash; How well someone plays.
 The fewer blunders, the higher the accuracy.
 Winning is good, winning with high accuracy is better.
 Of course it's possible to play with greater accuracy than your opponent and still lose